 - Get a degree in Germany, you will be able to work and study at the same time and after graduation apply for the EU Blue Card

 To employ non-EU/EEA citizens companies need to prove the reason why they don’t hire german or someone from the European Union.
-That’s why shortage occupations work in this case, there is simply not enough workers.
+That’s why shortage occupations work in this case, there are simply not enough workers.

 Nowadays companies slowly change their approach to hiring people.
 They start to employ more people without a traditional degree but with experience and knowledge instead.